hack-with-admin-ch/HackZurich2023/README.md

 In this repository, you will find all the technical information and tools you need to master our challenge.
 You can find more information about our partners and us at https://www.bit.admin.ch/bit/en/home/themes/hackzurich/workshop.html .

-Make sure to attend our upcoming workshop to deep dive into the Swiss Road Sensor data and gain expert insights from Lukas AmbÃ¼hl of Transcality and ETH Zurich.
+Make sure to attend our upcoming workshop to deep dive into the Swiss Road Sensor data and gain expert insights from Lukas Ambühl of Transcality and ETH Zurich.

 **You can reach us in Discord [Channel #06-bit](https://discordapp.com/channels/1118186310478336011/1143111866680348722).**